WhiteHouse/budgetdata/USER_GUIDE.md

 ### a.
 Spreadsheet format

-Files are provided in "XLS" and “CSV” formats.
-Virtually any spreadsheet program can read at least one of these common formats.
+Files are provided in “CSV” format.
+Virtually any spreadsheet program can read this common format.
 In “CSV” format, data fields are separated by commas, text fields are contained inside double quote marks, and numerical fields do not have embedded commas.
 Each record is contained on a single line.
 This format is commonly used by database software.
 Separate files for receipts, outlays, and budget authority are available in each of these formats and are described in detail below.

 ### b.
 File names, contents, and sequence